 Forest Technology Associates Degree

-The Associate of Science in Forest Technology program at Glenville State College has been offered since 1968 and continues to be successful.
+The Associate of Science in Forest Technology program at Glenville State University has been offered since 1968 and continues to be successful.
 The two year degree allows students to complete the degree promptly and then start their forestry career.
 Through classroom study, field trips, hands-on lab experiences and an internship students will acquire in-depth forestry knowledge and real-world forestry skills.

 Students become knowledgeable and skilled in tree and wood identification, forest measurements, mapping, forest ecology, silviculture, timber harvesting, forest health, and forest management.
 Graduates pursue careers in wood products industries, consulting firms, state and federal government, and with utility companies.
-Glenville State College’s A.S.
+Glenville State University’s A.S.
 Forest Technology program is accredited by the Society of American Foresters.
 This accreditation means that the program meets demanding nationwide standards and provides a high quality, rigorous education to students.

 Students interested in obtaining a bachelor’s degree after they complete their two year degree can seamlessly enroll in the Natural Resource Management degree program and major in the forest technology option.
 The four-year degree program opens up more employment opportunities in state and federal government agencies that require a bachelor’s degree.